ManageIQ/manageiq-documentation/high_availability_guide/_topics/installation.md

     1. Configure the hostname by selecting **Set Hostname**.

+    For standard manageiq installations, a pre-sized database disk is already attached, initialized, encryption key generated, database configured with a region, and the application started.

+    2. Select **Stop evm server processes**, select `y`.
+    3. Quit from appliance console and `run systemctl disable evmserverd` to make this a standalone database server.

+    Alternatively, if you attached a new database disk and have not yet configured the application:

     2. Select **Configure Application**.

     3. Select **Create key** to create the encryption key.
 You can